ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

   E000 to 10FFFF.
 JSON values of type string are sequences of Unicode scalar values.

 Singular Path:
-: A JSONPath expression built from selectors which each select at most one node.
+: A JSONPath expression built from appenders which each select at most one node.

 __PICKER__:
-: A single item within a bracketed (`[]`) child selector that matches the values which are to be selected.
+: A single item within a bracketed (`[]`) child appender that matches the values which are to be selected.

 For the purposes of this specification, a value as defined by